sartak/CCRadialMenu/README.md

 `CCMenu`'s builtin layouts are limited to a grid.
-This subclass offers a radial layout for its items for spacing the items out on a circle.
+This subclass offers a radial layout for spacing its items out evenly on a circle.
 The following screenshot demonstrates a `CCRadialMenu` whose items are Japanese characters:

 ![CCRadialMenu example](http://rpglanguage.net/kanaswirl/img/CCRadialMenu.png)